LinuxJedi/AmigaRGBtoHDMI/Amiga2000Slot/README.md

  - Use TI 74LVC ICs (Toshiba 74VHC for U1 has also been tested with this design and appear to work)
  - Use a regulator that is rated for 300mA or higher (I use NCP161 regulators in my builds)

+### Recommended ordering

+If you are ordering from JLCPCB I recommend the following:

+ - Surface Finish: ENIG
+ - Gold Fingers: Yes
+ - 45° finger chamfered: yes

 ## Installation notes

 - Set the Denise jumper according to which Denise is in your Amiga (Super Denise for 8373, Denise for 8362)